xinghua24/LinuxCommand/Commands/readme.md

 - [head](head.md)
 - [tail](tail.md)

-Locate command
+Locate Command
 - [which](which.md) - locate a command
 - [whereis](whereis.md) - locate the binary, source, and manual page files for a command

-Find file
+Find File
 - [locate](locate.md) - find files by pattern in update.db
 - [find](find.md) - search for files in a directory hierarchy

-grep
+Grep
 - [grep](grep.md) - global regular expression print